 “As a result, the product is much better and things really congealed because there was a lot of dialog rather than just one person making all the decisions and not allowing for growth of the process.”

 Up next is more “memorabilia” for the “cartoon” Asaro mentioned.
-“We have a second product line on the website that presents animation originals from everyone’s favorite 1960s animated character: Spaceman Jax (“the hero with a heart of gold, and the intellect of a Ploridian Lunar Beast”),” Shepherd says.
+“We have a second product line on the website that presents animation originals from everyone’s favorite 1960s animated character: Spaceman Jax (“the hero with a heart of gold, and the intellect of a Ploridian Lunar Beast”),” Shepherd says.“As with Frank and His Friend, we created Spaceman Jax and the Galactic Adventures from the ground up, inventing the show’s back-story, the production company that produced the show and the characters who designed and animated it.

 “We were fortunate enough to work with a very talented (and real) animator Luca Fattore on the design of the show, and he even helped invent the character of his alter ego, the pud films designer Philip La Carta.
 Fattore is currently at work on model sheets of the Mantagons, villains that frequently clash with Spaceman Jax and his friends.